bradgwest/paap/write/paper.md

     - Brad West
 keywords: ["computer vision", "autoencoder", "clustering", "fine art"]
 abstract: |
-    In this work, we replicate a convolutional neural network clustering algorithm, Deep Embedded Convolutional Embedded Clustering (DCEC) to cluster 10,505 images of of fine art.
-DCEC is an convolutional autoencoder with clustering component, and is tasked with jointly optimizing for image reconstruction and clustering loss.
+    In this work, we replicate a convolutional neural network clustering algorithm, Deep Convolutional Embedded Clustering (DCEC), to cluster a dataset of digitized fine art.
+DCEC is an convolutional autoencoder with an additional clustering output layer, and
+    is tasked with jointly optimizing for image reconstruction and clustering loss.
-    In this way, the algorithm learns an artistically relevant reduced dimensionality image structure which partitions into clusters.
-We find that DCEC is effective in forming distinct clusters that cross artistic, genre, and medium boundaries.
-We believe this method is a useful tool for algorithmically identifying structural similarities between artwork and complements more traditional feature-engineering and metadata based approaches to clustering artwork.
+    In this way, the algorithm learns an artistically relevant reduced dimensionality image structure which partitions the images into clusters.
+    We find that
+    DCEC is effective in forming distinct clusters that cross artistic, genre, and medium boundaries.
+We believe this method is a useful tool for algorithmically identifying structural similarities between artwork and complements more traditional feature-engineering and metadata based approaches to clustering fine art.
 documentclass:
     - article
 hyperrefoptions: